rawatraghav/BellState_Generator/README.md

 **Requirements met**
 - Ideal circuit involves just one RY and CNOT gate each. :D
-- Code has parameters, 'shots' and 'theta', initially being equal to 0 or randomly chosen.
+- Code has parameters, 'shots' and 'angle', initially being equal to 0 or randomly chosen.
-- Ideal values of parameter 'theta' obtained using both Gradient descent and Nesterov Accelerated Gradient, followed by a performance comparison.
+- Ideal values of parameter 'angle' obtained using both Gradient descent and Nesterov Accelerated Gradient, followed by a performance comparison.
 - Results of the optimizer have been compared for four different amounts of measurements: 1, 10, 100, 1000.

 ---